BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/base/new and planned/_index.md

 ### New and planned

+### Version 2.23.0.0 10.10.2024
+new features:
+ - Changed license check to only apply to SaaS production environments.

+### Version 2.22.0.1 09.10.2024
+Error corrections:
+ - Fixed error when adding new attachments for versions < BC22.

 ### Version 2.22.0.0 25.07.2024
 New features:
  - Added new internal event for Report Layout Plus and Addressee Control integration.